gpadem/Yoga_Class_Analysis/README.md

 ## Installation & Use

-All necessary packages are in [requirements.txt](requirements.txt), best make a virtual environment and install wtih
+All necessary packages are in [requirements.txt](requirements.txt), it's best best make a virtual environment and install with
 ```python
 pip install -r requirements.txt
 ```